-- Strategy #9: Document and support community-based hunting rules and traditional laws and practices to promote respect for caribou. - Strategy #10: Continue to enhance compliance actions, including collaborative programs with Aboriginal governments.
+- Strategy #8: Develop and implement a public information and hunter education program to share information on caribou herds and promote hunter excellence. - Strategy #9: Document and support community-based hunting rules and traditional laws and practices to promote respect for caribou. - Strategy #10: Continue to enhance compliance actions, including collaborative programs with Aboriginal governments.